cyclr/docs/pages/v2/01-about-cyclr/08-release-notes.md

 ## 2023

 ### 13th February 2023
-- Marketplaces: Support naming a package at installation for packages allowing multiple installations.
+- Marketplaces: Added support for naming a package at installation for packages that allow multiple installations.
-- Performance: Addressed slowness being encountered when listing dynamic custom fields.
+- Performance: Addressed slowness encountered when listing dynamic custom fields.
-- Builder: Display partner and account name.
+- Builder: Displayed partner and account name.
-- API: Support multiple partner connectors for authentication when generating a Marketplace URI.
+- API: Added support for authenticating multiple partner connectors when you generate a Marketplace URI.

 </section>
 <section class="card">